The Blessing of Homes

 The Blessing of the Pascha Baskets

 Each basket is covered with a cloth usually embroidered with the words "Christ is Risen".
-The contents of the basket vary from family to family in terms of additional meats, wine, pastries, candy and other treats.
+The basket's contents vary from family to family regarding additional meats, wine, pastries, candy, and other treats.

 For more information on Pascha Baskets: Putting Together a Traditional Easter Basket

 On August 6th, the Transfiguration of Jesus, which occurs during the harvest season, the Faithful bring fruit to the Church to be blessed.
 The blessing of fruit on this day is the most beautiful and adequate sign of the final transfiguration of all things in Christ.
 It signifies the ultimate flowering and fruitfulness of all creation in God's Paradise where all will be transformed by the glory of the Lord.